Honda CBR250R 0-60 mph in 7.10 seconds

 The Honda CBR250R in my view is not the best-looking motorcycle and was conceived in an era where Honda released some aesthetically challenging-looking motorcycles which were very Asimo-looking in my opinion.

-Honda has traditionally been the most conservative of the big motorcycle brands though from time to time they do come out with something bonkers like the Honda NR750 or the most recent Honda CBR1000RR-R.
+But from time to time they do come out with something bonkers like the Honda NR750 or the most recent Honda CBR1000RR-R.

-The Honda CBR250R is very much in-line with the conservative side of the Honda bipolar design team of that era.
+The Honda CBR250R is very much in line with the conservative side of the Honda bipolar design team of that era.

-It weighs in as one of the lighter models in the class at 168 kg wet.
+The Honda CBR250R weighs in as one of the lighter models in the class at 168 kg wet.
 Both numbers combined do not really set the world on fire.

 Since 2012 the market has changed somewhat with there being a kind of arms race to offer more powerful entry-level motorcycles.

-There are many reasons for this but its mostly down to the ever-evolving learner licensing laws in many markets that have also meant that the ‘entry level’ class of motorcycle is not as clearly defined as it used to be via engine capacity alone.
+These changing laws have also meant that the ‘entry-level’ class of motorcycle is not as clearly defined as it used to be via the engine capacity alone.

-We now see motorcycles up to a very ‘middleweight’ 660 cc that makes up the ‘entry-level’ motorcycle category – albeit some of the 500 cc plus motorcycles that occupy this class are restricted.
+We now see motorcycles up to a very ‘middleweight’ 660 cc that makes up the ‘entry-level’ motorcycle category.

 These 500 cc plus restricted models are restricted so that they meet power and/or power-to-weight ratio limits such as A2 or LAMS-restricted motorcycles.

-As a prospective new motorcyclist, you have many great choices of motorcycles to pick from offered up by many brands.
-As an example, If you like Honda’s you can opt for a CBR150R, CBR250R, CBR250RR,CBR300R,CBR500 and CBR650R.
-Those are just a few.
-It’s a minefield for sure!
+As a prospective new motorcyclist, you have many great choices of motorcycles to pick from offered by many brands.

-The CBR250R has been and still is a massively popular motorcycle but as times have changed it has become a less compelling option since the CBR300R arrived as well as the CBR500RR and so on as well as the very many competitors that have options too, that at least from a performance perspective offer much more than the outgoing Honda CBR250R.
+The Honda CBR250R has been, and still is a massively popular motorcycle but as times have changed it has become a less compelling option since the CBR300R arrived as well as the CBR500RR.

 Honda CBR250R Dyno Chart